Scroll Down For The Delicious Treats...

 Do I need to peel the zucchini?

-No, the skin is soft and blends into the bread as it bakes.
+No, the skin is soft and blends right into the bread.

 Can I reduce the sugar?

-Yes, but it may slightly affect the texture and sweetness.
+Yes, you can slightly reduce it, but it may affect texture and sweetness.

 Recipe Rating